mjenquine/GA-SEIR-Course/unit_1/w01d02/student_labs/just_the_beginning.md

 * cloning a repo from Github
 * What does `git push origin master` do?
 * What would `git pull upstream master` do?

+Rather than burning out on code on your first day, set yourself up for success:
+ - find some videos for some good stretches/desk exercises
+ - write a letter to yourself with what you hope to get out of this course and look back at it when things get rough
+ - reach out to a classmate and start getting to know them, see if they need some help
+ - Tweak your setup to be more comfortable
+ - Go back and practice some of the new keyboard shortcuts you've learned today.

 ---